 - Exit, Pursued by a Bear: Or in Chief Tolliver's case, pursued by the two bloodhounds he originally used to find Andrew.

 - Hoist by His Own Petard: Tolliver makes use of two bloodhounds to find Andrew.
 But he turns the tables by giving the dogs Tolliver's scent (via his wallet Amos takes), and they chase him off.

 - Hostage Situation: Amos turns this into one after Tolliver reveals his true intentions, first with Andrew, then with the neighbors who thought Andrew was the criminal.

 - Laser-Guided Karma: After Amos and Andrew make their escape, the press got ab interview tape revealing Tolliver's true intentions while being interviewed.
 On top of this, he gets chased off by the same bloodhounds he had sicced to find Andrew.

 - Name and Name: "Amos and Andrew".

-- No Sense of Direction: Amos, who wanted to go to Canada, ends up at the island instead.
+- No Sense of Direction: Amos, who wants to go to Canada, ends up at the island instead.
 Also at the end, when he drives to Canada, he heads towards the wrong direction.